 As I signed those mortgage papers, I never questioned my decision.
-I thought about the financial impact of buying a home, but I didn’t consider much else.
+I thought about the financial impact of buying a home but didn’t consider much else.

 Buying a House In Your 20s

-It’s been two decades since I made that decision, and I’ve had a lot of time to reflect on the pros and cons of buying a house at a young age.
+It’s been two decades since I made that decision, and I’ve had a lot of time to reflect on the pros and cons of buying a house at such an early age.